Repulsively diverging gradient of the density functional in the Reduced Density Matrix Functional Theory: Calculating the coefficient

-\section{The general case}
+\subsection{The general case}

-Our previous considerations concerning an interacting dimer generalize fairly straightforwardly to $d>2$.
+Our previous considerations concerning an interacting dimer generalise fairly straightforwardly to $d>2$.
 Firstly, we have more generators of the single-particle unitary operations.
-Their forms are completely analogous to the dimer case, namely for every pair $1\leq i<j\leq d$ we define
+Their forms are completely analogous to the dimer case, namely for every pair $1\leq i<j\leq d$ we define the following operators forming the $SU(d)$ algebra

 Thus, we have $3d(d-1)/2$ generators.
 However, the number of linearly independent generators is $d^2-1$ due to the relations $\hat Z_{i,j}+\hat Z_{j,k}=\hat Z_{i,k}$.
 We will also arrange all generators in a linear order and use a single greek symbol to enumerate the generators, so that the set of linearly independent generators can be written in a uniform way as $\{\hat R_{\mu}\}_{\mu=1}^{d^2-1}$.
 Thus, in full analogy to the dimer case, we can write a general pair interaction as $\hat W=\sum_{\mu\leq \nu}\hat W_{\mu,\nu}$, where